csswizardry/csswizardry.github.com/_posts/2009-12-22-typographic-work-planner.md

 wordpress_id: 49
 categories:
 - Web Development
-tag:
+tags:
   - CSS
-- CSS3
-- Design
-- Development
   - HTML
-- Semantics
+  - Typography
 ---

 No one likes being told what to do, especially if it’s work related, but nevertheless jobs need done.
 Why present boring stuff in a boring way?
 If you’re going to be told what to do, at least soften the blow by being told nicely.
 Enter this, a little HTML/CSS typographic work planner.
 By using some super-semantic HTML and a dash of CSS you can craft a beautiful looking yet incredibly simple work planner for you and your staff.